Martin1887/dotfiles/stow/nvim/.config/nvim/README.md

   Per-tab buffers with scope.nvim
 - neo-tree source selector winbar and mappings, navigation with `h` and `l` and modified untracked files highlight.
-- Customized lualine with navic, words count, lines and count, encoding and filetype.
+- Customized lualine with chars count, words count, and lines count, encoding and filetype.
 - incline.nvim for custom minimal winbars with diagnostics and path for the active window.
 - relative-toggle.nvim to show relative numbers only in waiting events.
 - `<C-p>` mapping to pick buffer and `<space>bsd` and `<space>bse` to sort them